racheldosh/finalAnimationProject/README.md

-# finalAnimationProject
+# Final Animation Project

-Computer Animation Final Project using Maya Software
+I spent a summer of my undergrad taking classes at Dartmouth College, one of which was Computer Animation.
+This is the final project -- a brief animation scene -- using Maya Software.